sonaalPradeep/PCAP-Data-Extractor/README.md

 ```

 ## Notes
-* The program supports extracting textual data from HTTP packets, <b>but this wouldn't be recommended as sometimes the entire content isn't extracted.</b>
+* The program supports extracting textual data from HTTP packets, <b>but this wouldn't be recommended as sometimes the entire content isn't extracted.</b> To extract HTTP content, use the <i>--html</i> argument.